 Yichen Huang

-I am a second-year Ph.D. student in Computer Science at Harvard University under the wise guidance of Prof. Michael Mitzenmacher.
-Previously, I completed my undergraduate study at the University of Oxford, where I was fortunate to work with Prof. Christian Coester and Prof. Standa Živný.
+I am a Ph.D. student in Computer Science at Harvard University under the wise guidance of Prof. Michael Mitzenmacher.
+Previously, I completed my undergraduate studies at the University of Oxford, where I was fortunate to work with Prof. Christian Coester and Prof. Standa Živný.

-I am broadly interested in theoretical computer science, particularly related to decision under uncertainty, including:
+I am broadly interested in theoretical computer science, and particularly decision-making under uncertainty, including:

-- Online Algorithms: An algorithm is called online if it receives the input over time and has to make decisions without being revealed the future.
-How can we design algorithms that are competitive against the optimal algorithm in hindsight?
+- Online Algorithms: An algorithm is called online if it receives the input over time and has to make irrevokable decisions without knowing the future.
+How can we design algorithms that perform wellwhen comparing against the optimal algorithm in hindsight, measured in low competitive ratio (the cost of the algorithm divided by the cost of the optimum) or low regret (the cost of the algorithm less the cost of the optimum)?

 - Learning-augmented Algorithms: Inspired by the successes of machine learning, how can an algorithm utilize a prediction oracle that provides us with some hint of the problem with no guarantee of correctness?
-Can we design algorithms that take advantage of predictions when they are good, while not misled too much even if predictions are grossly erroneous?
+Can we design algorithms that take advantage of accurate predictions while minimizing the impact of incorrect ones?

-- Mechanism Design: Many settings in the economics involves decision making uncertainty.
-When the participants in the algorithm may not be truthful but trying to maximize their own utility, what is the cost of making the algorithm strategyproof (= making every participant truthfully reporting an equilibrium)?
+- Mechanism Design: Many settings in economics involve decision-making uncertainty.
+When the participants in the algorithm are individually trying to maximize their own utilities, what is the cost of making the algorithm truthful?
+How does mechanism design interact with predictions?
+What about online mechanism design when participants arrive sequentially?

-Occasionally, I also participate in empirical and experimental researches, mostly by providing theoretical insights and justifications.
+Occasionally, I participate in empirical and experimental research, mostly by providing theoretical insights and justifications.

 Research